 As you can see from men’s and women’s stories, one-sided power games don’t always entail physical violence for the man to ascend to the superior gender status and get the rewards society tells him he deserves.
 It doesn’t take physical violence for him to ensure she descends into a downward despairing spiral and a position of servitude.

 “Not everyone is safe and free.
 Huge numbers of people live in fear.
-Trapped, damaged and in pain.
+Trapped, devastated, psychologically in pain.
 Isolated by perpetrators who are not free either.
 Masked, driven control freaks lashing out; unhappy like their victims.
-They emotionally abuse as a way to feel safe.
+They emotionally abuse as a way to cover up vulnerabilities and social pressures about having to be society’s dominant version of masculinity.
 But when they get real – and slip their quest for power and control – they have to admit they are not truly free or safe themselves.”

 Watch out for blogs on the following control tactics:

 Over-protection and ‘caring’

 Using social institutions & social prejudices

 Using the children